-The nooks and crannies of English muffins are what make them so much fun to eat.
-The bubbles in each English muffin allow for pockets of butter – or peanut butter, Nutella and any other topping you might want to spread onto your muffin – to pool in the most delicious way possible.
-Homemade English muffins are not too difficult to make, but a much easier alternative is to make an English muffin batter bread, which is baked in a loaf pan and requires much less hands-on work.
-This Cinnamon Raisin English Muffin Batter Bread is a loaf-pan version of one of my favorite English muffin flavors: cinnamon raisin.
-The bread is generously seasoned with ground cinnamon and studded with raisins, so you get a good amount of spice in every bite – and you’ll fill up the kitchen with some delicious aromas while the loaf bakes.
+The nooks and crannies of English muffins are what make them so wonderful to eat.
+The bubbles in each English muffin allow for pockets of butter – or jam, peanut butter, Nutella, etc. – to pool in the most delicious way possible.
+Homemade English muffins are not too difficult to make, but an even easier alternative is to make an English muffin batter bread, which is baked in a loaf pan and requires no kneading at all.
+This Cinnamon Raisin English Muffin Batter Bread is another no-knead batter bread that is a variation on my original English muffin loaf, sweetened up with cinnamon and raisins.
+You’ll get a good amount of spice in every bite – and you’ll fill up the kitchen with some delicious aromas while the loaf bakes.

 The bread has a lovely cinnamon scent to it that comes out even more when the bread is sliced and toasted.
-This bread is not sweet on its own, though the raisins lend sweetness to it when you bite into one of them.
-The bread is relatively plain because it is designed to be toasted, so keeping the sugar in the bread dough down allows you to finish each slice any way you like.
+This bread is not particularly sweet on its own, though the raisins lend sweetness to it when you bite into one of them.
 You can spread it with butter and sprinkle it with cinnamon sugar (my favorite), slather it with jam or turn it into a batch of french toast.

 Cinnamon Raisin English Muffin Bread